hudson-prestidge/note-taking-express/README.md

 # note-taking-express
-simple note taking app made with node and express
+Simple note taking app made with node and express.
+I've tried to use very few external libraries for this one.
+Attempting to follow the Airbnb style guide (https://github.com/airbnb/javascript) where possible

 Current database schema is: